 The thrill of seeing Africa’s Big 5 should keep you alert and keen for the next sighting.
 Fun fact: these animals (elephant, buffalo, lion, leopard, and rhino) are called the Big 5 because they are the five most dangerous animals to hunt.

 To end our day on safari, we’ll sip sundowner drinks and watch the sun go down from a little cruising boat on the 70-acre dam.
-Dinner is back at the lodge.
+Dinner is back at the tented camp.

 Safari life and bush lore in Dinokeng

 Now that your game-spotting eyes are in focus, you could be the first to notice a leopard in a tree or a lion scoping out his prey.
 Expect the unexpected on our morning and afternoon safari game drives!

 From your knowledgeable guides, you’ll learn other useful tidbits about life in the bush, like how the milky sap from the indigenous tamboti tree is toxic to humans but not to animals, and that you should never use its wood on a fire as the smoke will make you ill.